 One of the things I’m most passionate about at Michaela is renewable resourcing.
 The principle we try to live by is this: we don’t create resources that we don’t reuse.
 We also aim not to use any slides at all in any subject.
 Barry Smith leads the way in French by abjuring slides altogether.

 It’s a big shift for those of us who have previously always used slides.
 It’s also refreshing!
-At Michaela, in many subjects we haven’t used slides for months.
-We love not having the hassle of creating and reformatting slides; we love not depending on the interactive whiteboard or projector or computer.
+I love not having the hassle of creating and reformatting slides; I love not depending on the interactive whiteboard or projector or computer.
 It’s freed us from overdependence on technology in the classroom.

-Here are four renewable resources that we focus on creating instead of resources that sprawl like slides, or ad-hoc resources (like cardsorts, storyboards or one-off worksheets) that are rarely, if ever, used again.
+Here are four renewable resources that I’d focus on creating instead of resources that sprawl like slides, or ad-hoc resources (like cardsorts, storyboards or one-off worksheets) that are rarely, if ever, used again.

 - Knowledge Organisers